1:01 Pleasanton Girls Soccer Association

 1:03 The Corporation shall have perpetual operation.

 In August, a Nominating Committee shall be established consisting of five (5) members.
-Said Nominating Committee shall consist of the Parliamentarian as Chairperson, two (2) Board members, and two (2) members from the membership atlarge.
-Except for the Parliamentarian, individuals interested in pursuing an elected position shall not serve on the Nominating Committee.
+Said Nominating Committee shall consist of three (3) Board members who are not running for re-election, and two (2) members from the membership at-large.
 The general membership shall be notified that said Nominating Committee is seeking candidates for the Board of Directors.

 At the September Board of Directors meeting, the Nominating Committee Chair shall present the slate of candidates for the Board of Directors.
 At the October Annual General Meeting, nominations may be made from the floor.
 All candidates must be present to accept nomination or must have previously submitted her/his acceptance in writing to the Club Parliamentarian.
 The final slate of candidates shall then be officially presented at the AGM.